 If you sign a petition which involves a hand-in, for example a petition to be handed in to the government, it may be necessary to include some contact details on the petition hand-in.
 These details will not be shared further.
 We would only disclose your data if we are obliged to do so by law.

 We will sometimes use approved third party partner agencies to process information on our behalf, such as a mailing house to post communications to supporters.
 Third parties with which we share your information are only authorised to use that information to fulfil their contractual obligations to us.
 They are not permitted to use it for any other purpose.
 We retain full responsibility for how your personal information is used and we conduct comprehensive checks on these companies before we work with them and periodically throughout the duration of our relationship.
 See a non-exhaustive list of our third party data processors.

 The accuracy of your information is important to us.
 If you change your home or email address, or if any of the other information we hold is inaccurate or changes in any way, or even if you simply wish to check that the data you have shared with us is up to date, please contact us on 0800 581 051 or use our contact form.

 We know how much trust you place in us when you share your personal data.
 Because of that we place great importance on the security of your personal information and will always take appropriate precautions to protect it.
 This applies both to the physical security of the data that we hold, and the high level of digital security features that we use.

 As part of our security measures, every time our website is accessed, we record the date, time and the IP address used.
-In some circumstances this may mean that record is linked to the personal data you have shared.
-Sometimes the device used to access the website (e.g. a mobile phone, tablet, laptop) may provide us with further information, such as the device and operating system.
-Using this information helps us to improve our site performance for example by understanding the times of day and days of week at which we see peak traffic, and to assess the popularity of different areas of the site.
+In some circumstances this may mean that these details are linked to the personal data you have shared.
+Sometimes the device used to access the website (eg, a mobile phone, tablet, laptop) may provide us with further information, such as the device and operating system.
+Using this information helps us to improve our site performance, for example by understanding the times of day and days of the week when we see peak traffic, and to assess the popularity of different areas of the site.